Full Biography

 Inserting a coin into the bucket, and choosing one of the 5 scenes of music cinema.
 Bed of Macbeth, in the Project Arts Centre, Dublin, September, 2008

-Music for Modern Animals comprises three sculptures on Airfield Estate which function as hand-cranked music players.
-Each sculpture houses a separate part of a three movement composition for telegraph ensemble and livestock orchestra.
-The sounds used in the piece were recorded around Airfield Estate and use morse code performed by the composer.
+Music for Modern Animals comprised three sculptures on Airfield Estate which functioned as hand-cranked music players.
+Each sculpture housed a separate part of a three movement composition for telegraph ensemble and livestock orchestra.
+The sounds used in the piece were recorded around Airfield Estate and used morse code performed by the composer.

 A man and his children listen to Part One of Music for Modern Animals